jc10101010/jc10101010.github.io/_posts/2024-08-12-multiplayer.md

 ![Client Server Network](/images/client-server-network.png)

 ## Packet Definition
-Defining the packets for this project was challenging, but here are the final packets I decided on:

 ### Overall protocol
 For this project I aimed to make the protocol as human readable as possible.
 I also had to ensure that